Fame (musical): Other countries

 A Portuguese production opened in São Paulo, Brazil, May 21, 2012, at Teatro Frei Caneca produced jointly by the Ministry of Culture and 4Act Productions, under the general coordination of Ricardo Marques.
 It was directed by Billy Johnstone with choreography by Guto Muniz and musical direction by Paulo Nogueira.
 Assisting the director was Gustavo Torres, and the vocal coach was Rafael Villar.

 In Greece it opened on December 17, 2012, at the Theatron in Athens.

+A Polish production premiered in march 2022 at the Teatr Muzyczny Adria in Koszalin.